EvanZig/ConsoleApp/README.md

 General Practice for c#
-(a tic tac toe game with a couple features)
+(a tic tac toe game with a few features)